cnord/doc-security-center/english/11-database-wizard.md

 Use the "XML filename" parameter to select the database file by specifying the path to it.

 When importing from an XML file, it is possible to move the numbers of the imported sites.
 The shift is performed because summand, specified during import setup, is added to the site numbers, information about which is transferred to the Security Center.
-For example, if the value of the “Shifting site numbers" parameter is set to 10000, and the site numbers in the XML file are within the range from 1 to 2000, then in the Security Center database, these sites will have numbers within the range from 10001 to 12000.
+For example, if the value of the "Shifting site numbers" parameter is set to 10000, and the site numbers in the XML file are within the range from 1 to 2000, then in the Security Center database, these sites will have numbers within the range from 10001 to 12000.

 See more information about the function of shifting site numbers in event sources in the chapter on the "Event manager" module in the section "Event sources".